TLeafWolf/C-_Group_Project/README.md

 ## Implementing a modular approach by using functions (10 points).
-Function to display the order info of each item ordered and its price after order is complete.
+Function to get/create the order info of each item ordered and its price after order is complete.
+To be called in the class for order info.

-Function to calculate and display the total price after the customer completes the order.
+Function to calculate and gets called in the class for order info the total price after the customer completes the order.

 ## Use at least two files in your application.
 (10 points).